The latest technology in chemistry is currently touring Japan along with our team of experts – read about our travels below!

 Japanese people show great respect to their guests and we’ve been practicing our bowing in response (sometimes it’s hard to know when it’s the right time to do it!)

 We finished for the day and packed the truck by 5:15 pm.
 We had a 3 h drive back to the South West, to a city called Obama (in the Fukui province).
-Our hotel room was beautiful – a mix of raw and fried fish, rice with salmon and herbs, tempura and beer.
+Our hotel room was beautiful and we had a mix of raw and fried fish, rice with salmon and herbs, tempura and beer for dinner.
 Yum.

 Day 9: Flip-flops on, flip-flops off…